← Back to Blog

 Use the real end month and year.
 If the firing was abrupt and your last day was a Tuesday, write the month you were paid through.
 That is your honest end date.

 The gap that follows is a separate question.
-Short gaps under 3 months need no explanation at all, because recruiters know that hiring cycles run that long.
+Gaps under 3 months need no explanation at all, because recruiters know that hiring cycles run that long.
 Gaps over 3 months are worth a single line on the resume only if you were doing something specific in that time, such as freelance work, certifications, a course, caregiving, or contract projects.
 List those the way you would list any other entry.
 If you were not doing anything notable, leave the gap unexplained on the resume and prepare a one-sentence answer for the interview.

 Resume Format That Works Best After Termination

+Use a hybrid format, never a functional one.
 A lot of older advice tells people to use a functional resume after being fired, the kind that lists skills at the top and hides the job history at the bottom.
 Do not do this in 2026.
 Functional resumes are a recruiter red flag, applicant tracking systems struggle with them, and the format itself signals that something is being hidden.
 The choice of layout becomes the explanation.

 Use a hybrid format instead.
 A hybrid resume opens with a short summary and a tight skills section, then runs reverse chronological work history below.
 It gives you 4 to 6 lines at the top to show your strongest skills, which softens the visual weight of the most recent role without hiding it.
 The work history still reads top down in dates, which ATS software parses cleanly and recruiters trust.